 - Start the engine of the vehicle with the discharged battery.

-- Reduce the engine speed to idle on both vehicles and leave all switches off to prevent damage to the vehicle electrical system.
+- Reduce the engine speed to idle on both vehicles and leave all switches off to prevent damage to the vehicle's electrical system.

 - Remove the jumper cables in the reverse order they were attached, making sure to never touch the red and black terminals to each other.

-If the charging system and the battery of the car which had to be jumped is in good condition, 30 minutes of driving should being it back up to a full charge.
+If the charging system and the battery of the car which had to be jumped are in good condition, 30 minutes of driving should bring it back up to a full charge.
 Does your battery keep going flat?
 It may be too old.
 Here's how to check it.